 John Inverdale on The Lions

-John Inverdale – “The Lions has assumed mythical status.
+“THE LIONS have assumed mythical status.
 It’s the ultimate embodiment of the game.”
+John Inverdale.

 Rugby broadcaster and Wooden Spoon Surrey Honorary President, John Inverdale reveals that he thinks Gatland’s British and Lions squad is spot on.
 He shares his insights into the squad, the development of the game and the importance of the tour to players and fans alike.

 What are your thoughts on the British and Irish Lions team selected?

 I thought the selection was initially spot on.
 But now the injuries are coming through, they will have a major impact on our ability to win the series.

 He has announced that he is fit and I think we need to take that at face value.
 Sam is a great choice as captain.
 He is an excellent leader of men.